 If an application is denied, the entire fee will be refunded to the credit card on file.
 Applicants will receive an e-mail with an explanation as to why the application was denied.
 Applicants will also be notified by e-mail if their application is incomplete.

 Through an arrangement with Prometric, BPS candidates may schedule their examinations at more than 275 sites within the United States and more than 275 sites outside of the U.S. Test site locations can be found on the Prometric website.

-Live Remote Proctoring (LRP) is an option offered for the April – June 2021 Examination Window as an extension of a BPS pilot program, with certain restrictions*.
+Live Remote Proctoring (LRP) is an option offered for the April – June 2021 and the September – October 2021 Examination Windows as an extension of a BPS pilot program, with certain restrictions*.
 For more details on this offering, please review the Live Remote Proctoring appendix below.